 Dress comfortably.
 You’ll want to be sure to wear clothes that allow you to move freely and that will allow your therapist to easily access the area of your body that needs to be evaluated and treated.
 Wear comfortable shoes, such as tennis shoes or walking shoes – definitely no dress shoes or heels.

-A referral from your physician is required for physical therapy.
-We do not require a prescription or referral for chiropractic treatment, or any of our additional services, such a massage, yoga, orthotics fittings, etc.
+No, we offer direct access which means you do not need a prescription.
+We will communicate with your physician as we believe in a team approach to your health.
+We also do not require a prescription or referral for chiropractic treatment, or any of our additional services, such a massage, yoga, orthotics fittings, etc.

 We ask for at least 24 hours’ notice if you cannot make your scheduled appointment.
 Due to the highly-personalized, one-on-one care we offer, giving us at least 24 hours’ notice allows us to open up that appointment time and contact another patient who might be waiting to see us.